 Group Member Authentication

-The GDOI protocol is used for group key and group SA management.
+The Group Domain of Interpretation (GDOI) protocol is used for group key and group SA management.
 GDOI is defined at the Internet Security Association Key Management Protocol (ISAKMP) Domain of Interpretation (DOI) for group key management.
 GET utilizes GDOI for authenticating the GMs and KSs.
-Digital certificates are recommended as the ISAKMP authentication mechanism.
+Digital Certificates are recommended as the ISAKMP authentication mechanism.

-Although a single KS is shown in Figure 14, multiple key servers are supported by the GET VPN architecture to make sure of redundancy, high availability, and fast recovery if the primary key server fails.
+While a single KS is shown in the diagram above, multiple key servers are supported by the GET VPN architecture to ensure redundancy, high availability, and fast recovery if the primary key server fails.
 It is recommended that redundant key servers be utilized in order to support these features and eliminate any single points of failure.

-GET VPN allows IPsec-protected data to carry the original IP header information in the outer header, a technique known as IPsec Tunnel Mode with address preservation.
-This technique is depicted in Figure 15.
+GET VPN allows IPsec-protected data to carry the original IP header information in the outer header, a technique known as IPsec Tunnel Mode with Address Preservation.
+Figure 15 below depicts this.

-It is recommended that GET VPN be deployed in Fail-Close mode.
+It is recommended that GET VPN be deployed in Fail Close mode.
 With this feature enabled, all traffic passing through the GM will be dropped until the GM has successfully registered with the KS.
-This makes sure that data that is intended to be encrypted will not be sent out of the router on the protected interface unencrypted or in the clear.
+This ensures that data that is intended to be encrypted will not be sent out of the router on the protected interface unencrypted or in the clear.
 With the exception of control plane traffic, all traffic sent across the WAN will exit the router as encrypted data.

 MPLS VPN over mGRE with GET VPN

 MPLS VPN over mGRE with GET VPN preserves the original source and destination addresses of the mGRE tunnel interface, while encrypting the data payload (MPLS VPNv4 content) in an any-to-any fashion over the WAN.
 Figure 17 depicts the MPLS VPN over mGRE with GET VPN architecture.
-Traffic is sent from a particular COI from a branch site to the HQ site, being encrypted/decrypted on each c-PE device.
-This is the case for both unicast and multicast traffic, without any effects on the MPLS data plane or control plane.
+Traffic is sent from a particular L3 VPN from a branch site to the HQ site, being encrypted/decrypted on each c-PE device.
+This is the case for both unicast and multicast traffic, without any impact to the MPLS data place or control plane.

 NGE Cryptographic Algorithms